 “A small number of customers who continue to receive additional copyright infringement notifications from content owners despite our efforts to educate them will have their service discontinued.”

 The infringing parties in question received a minimum of nine separate warnings about their downloading practices before AT&T decided to pull the plug on their service.
 But when you consider that these 12 users are just a small portion of the millions of data pirates operating on the web today, it becomes clear how severe of a problem ISPs face in this uphill battle against copyright violations.

 Whether this means taking a hands-on approach to deciding which users are considered more high-risk or collaborating on reports which break down the most pirated pieces of content on their networks, services like Abusix’s AbuseHQ make it easy for large companies to flag and report users who are violating their terms of service time and time again with impunity.
-Abusix is already helping several ISPs and Hosting Providers fight the copyright infringement issues.
-Be on the lookout for some more copyright abuse mitigation content our blog in the coming weeks.
+Abusix is already helping several ISPs and Hosting Providers to fight copyright infringement issues.
+Be on the lookout for some more copyright abuse mitigation content on our blog.